 TL;DR: You add MCP servers on OpenClaw through one config file: ~/.openclaw/openclaw.json.
 Drop a server entry under mcpServers, restart the gateway, done.
 Your agents get instant access to databases, file systems, search engines, APIs.
 I run 12 and route different ones to different agents.
 The 5 worth adding first: filesystem, Brave Search, PostgreSQL, GitHub, and memory.

-My OpenClaw agents could chat, follow instructions, and use skills.
+My OpenClaw agents could chat, follow instructions, use skills.
 Useful enough to replace my AI assistant subscriptions.
-But they couldn't touch anything outside their own context.
-No file access.
-No database queries.
-Smart but stuck in a box.
+But they couldn't touch anything outside their context.
+MCP fixed that overnight.

 Add your first MCP server on OpenClaw in 60 seconds